 Our People

 Milnes’ research practice explores the materiality of technology, engaging with the cultural impact of 3D imaging media through glitch practice and Media Archaeology.
-He holds a Ph.D. from Falmouth University, with his thesis concentrating on glitch practices in 3D photogrammetry, specifically unpicking the aesthetics of 3D scanning through sculptural and virtual processes.
+He holds a Ph.D. from Falmouth University, with his thesis concentrating on glitch practices in 3D photogrammetry, and his research interests include Post-Digital processes, online cultures, and 3D image aesthetics.
 Milnes has recently published research papers with the Journal of Artistic Research and Visual Resources.

-Milnes has exhibited internationally including at: W139 - Amsterdam , AND/OR - London, The Centre for Contemporary Art Laznia - Gdansk, and Gyeonggi International CeraMIX Biennale - Korea.
-Milnes has recently exhibited at Illuminate 2021 and FORMAT International Photography Festival 2021.
+Milnes has exhibited internationally including at: W139 - Amsterdam , iMKONSTHALL, Sweden, AND/OR - London, The Centre for Contemporary Art Laznia - Gdansk, and Gyeonggi International Biennale - Korea.
+Milnes has recently exhibited at FORMAT International Photography Festival.
 He is the curator and founder of the online platforms Digital Artist Residency and Polygon Palm.

 Emerging Scholar Award - Twelfth International Image Conference 2021.